NoamLeabo/FaceBar_BloomFilter_Server/README.md

 DOCKER:

-For the docker part, we created a yml file to create and push a new image to dockerhub.
+For the docker part, we created a yml file to create and push a new image to dockerhub on every release.
 We also created a Dockerfile for the yml to use.

 Dockerfile explanation: